kubosho/wezterm-sessions/README.md

 - **Save Session State** Captures the current layout of windows, tabs and panes, along with their working directories and foreground processes.
-- **restore Session** Reopens a previously saved session that matches the current workspace name, restoring its layout and directories.
+- **Restore Session** Reopens a previously saved session that matches the current workspace name, restoring its layout and directories.
 - **Load Session** Allows selecting which saved session to load, regardless of the current workspace name.
+- **Delete Session State** Allows selecting which saved session to delete, regardless of the current workspace name.

 ## Installation